EcmaXp/wfapi/README.md

 wfapi
 =====

-Workflowy's Unoffical Simple API for Python3
+Workflowy's Unoffical Simple API for Python3.

 No license, but created by @sigsrv.

+Note: This api is *VERY UNSTABLE*. i suggest use this api with shared note for limit view.

 Features:
 * Something do with node.